nam170201/introduction-to-python-for-computational-science-and-engineering/book/17-pandas.md

 +++

-Numerical operations on the series object can be carried for all data values at the same time inthe same way that numpy arrays are processed:
+Numerical operations on the series object can be carried for all data values at the same time in the same way that numpy arrays are processed:

 ```{code-cell} ipython3
 stock - stock.mean()